SylvainMontagny/LoRaBAC/README.md

     * /!\ **Do not set a topic**.
 2. **Deploy and test**:
     * Check your MQTT publisher (should be `connected` and `green`).
-4. **Add Downlink Section:**
+4. **Add Downlink strategie:**
-   * In the `Downlink Strategies` node, add a new case in the switch-case statement for your downlink needs.
+   * In the `deviceList` for each "downlink" object, set the downlinkStrategie as you want **`noDownlink`**, **`compareToUplinkValue`** or **`onChangeOfValue`** .

 ## **4. The device list**

 ### **4.1.
 Introduction**
-The list of device supported is provided thanks to a JSON object called "deviceList" that contains an infinite number of devices types.
+The list of device supported is provided thanks to a JSON object called `deviceList` that contains an infinite number of devices types.
 For example, if your use case has 200 "thermostatic-valve" and 300 "temperature-sensor", then you need to configure 2 device types and the device list should look like as follows :

 ```javascript
 let deviceList = {